cosmastech/cosmastech.github.io/_posts/2026-07-22-ai-truisms.md

 The sort of person who liked software development five years ago received a different set of rewards in the process of building things.
 The tension of "I don't understand this problem" and the resolution of "I figured it out" are either gone or materially shifted into something unrecognizable to my dopamine receptors.

 It stands to reason that the rewards of the new software development process would not feel (as) good to the profile of a person who liked pre-agentic development.

+Maybe it's just change and I don't like change?